millemr1/Elevated-Fish-Tank/PHASensorAutocal/README.md

 # PHASensorAutocal

-A Particle project named PHASensorAutocal
+A Particle project named PHASensorAutocalibration

-## Welcome to your project!
+## Welcome to my PH  sensor!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for PHASensorAutocal.